NeilTynan/pands-project/README.md

 - 21/03/2025 - Created ReadMe and Gitignore file.
 Gitignore file generated using the template at Python gitignore template at https://github.com/github/gitignore/blob/main/Python.gitignore, the Windows gitignore template at https://github.com/github/gitignore/blob/main/Global/Windows.gitignore, the MacOS gitignore template at https://github.com/github/gitignore/blob/main/Global/macOS.gitignore and the Linux gitignore template at https://github.com/github/gitignore/blob/main/Global/Linux.gitignore.
 - 22/03/2025 - Created analysis.py and Iris.ipynb.
 Loaded in the Iris dataset, using the instructions at: https://archive.ics.uci.edu/dataset/53/iris and https://github.com/uci-ml-repo/ucimlrepo.
 - 23/03/2025 - Saved a copy of the Iris dataset into the directory.
 External materials referenced: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html (how to save a dataset as a csv dataframe).
 - 28/03/2025 - Added a desciption of the dataset to the ReadMe.
+External materials referenced: https://www.geeksforgeeks.org/iris-dataset/, https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/, https://en.wikipedia.org/wiki/Iris_flower_data_set, https://archive.ics.uci.edu/dataset/53/iris, https://gist.github.com/curran/a08a1080b88344b0c8a7 (all links referenced are introductions to the dataset).
+- 29/03/2025 - Plotted histograms of each of the main Iris variables.
+Created "iris_variables.png" as part of this process.
+External materials referenced: https://www.geeksforgeeks.org/plotting-histogram-in-python-using-matplotlib/ (plotting histograms in Python).

 ## Getting help